 Subject Librarians.
-More than 40 Subject Librarians provide invaluable expertise and support services for the teaching, research and scholarship initiatives of the University community, library.nd.edu/subjects.
-Services offered by Subject Librarians include research consultations, materials purchase requests, and bibliographic instruction.
+More than 50 Subject Librarians and liasons provide invaluable expertise and support services for the teaching, research and scholarship initiatives of the University community, library.nd.edu/subjects.
+Services offered by Subject Librarians include research consultations, materials purchase requests, and library instruction.
 They are responsible for collection development and management in one or more subject areas, including selection, communication with subject department faculty, de-selection, and preservation.
 Subject Librarians are also your liaison to specialty research services within the Hesburgh Libraries and throughout the campus community.
 Begin your student career at Notre Dame by initiating and building a relationship with your Subject Librarian as soon as possible.
 You can connect face-to-face, by email, phone or chat.